Screening involves taking an egg donor medical history

 - A full chromosome analysis

-- DNA testing for diseases such as cystic fibrosis and Fragile X, sickle cell, Tay Sachs, spinal muscular atrophy, familial dysautonomia and other disorders
+- DNA testing for diseases such as cystic fibrosis, fragile X, sickle cell, Tay Sachs, spinal muscular atrophy and familial dysautonomia

 A critical component of egg donor screening involves providing a detailed medical and family history.
 These health biographies allow us to gather valuable information about our egg donors.
 If you have any questions about the egg donor screening process, contact our office to schedule a consultation.